rancher/docs/content/rke/latest/en/config-options/private-registries/_index.md

 Before v0.1.10, you had to configure your private registry credentials **and** update the names of all the [system images]({{<baseurl>}}/rke/latest/en/config-options/system-images/) in the `cluster.yml` so that the image names would have the private registry URL appended before each image name.

-### ECR Private Registry Setup
+### Amazon Elastic Container Registry (ECR) Private Registry Setup

-There are two ways in which to provide ECR credentials to set up your ECR private registry: using an instance profile or adding a configuration snippet, which are hard-coded credentials in environment variables for the `kubelet` and credentials under the`credentialPlugin`.
+[Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) is an AWS managed container image registry service that is secure, scalable, and reliable.
+There are two ways in which to provide ECR credentials to set up your ECR private registry: using an instance profile or adding a configuration snippet, which are hard-coded credentials in environment variables for the `kubelet` and credentials under the `ecrCredentialPlugin`.

   - **Instance Profile**: An instance profile is the preferred and more secure approach to provide ECR credentials (when running in EC2, etc.).
-The instance profile will be autodetected and use these credentials by default (using the Go AWS SDK credential lookup process).
+The instance profile will be autodetected and used by default.
+For more information on configuring an instance profile with ECR permissions, go [here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/security-iam.html).

   - **Configuration Snippet**: You will use the configuration snippet below rather than an instance profile only if the following conditions exist in your node: